WolframResearch/WolframClientForPython/docs/intro.rst

     >>> result.get()
     b'16'

-The class :class:`~wolframclient.evaluation.WolframAPICall` exposes some helper functions to deal with specific content type and files.
+The class :class:`~wolframclient.evaluation.WolframAPICall` exposes some helper functions to deal with specific content types and files.
 It is particularly useful when using image inputs.

 Deploy an API that takes an image and returns its :wl:`ImageDimensions` as a JSON array: